Descanonge/tomate/doc/source/tutorial.rst

     dt.load(['SST', 'SSH'], time=0)

     # Load a subpart of all variables.
-    # The variables order in data is reversed
     dt.load(['SSH', 'SST'], lat=slice(0, 500), lon=slice(200, 800))

     # Load by value instead of index